 Your health care provider can make the diagnosis by performing a physical exam and asking about your medical and personal history.
 You will also be asked about the medicines you take.

-Tests may be done to rule out other reasons for the tremor.
+Tests may be done to check for other reasons for your tremor.
 A tremor that occurs when the muscles are relaxed or that affects the legs or coordination may be a sign of another condition, such as Parkinson disease.
 The speed of the tremor can be an important way to determine its cause.

 Other causes of tremors may include:

-Blood tests and imaging studies (such as a CT scan of the head, brain MRI, and x-rays) are usually normal.
+Blood tests and imaging tests (such as a CT scan of the head, brain MRI, and x-rays) are usually normal.

 Treatment